-The Company, through its 100% owned U.S. subsidiary, Endurance Resources Inc., signed a Property Option Agreement with The Carter Land Company, whereby in consideration of US\$24,000 (US\$12,000 paid and US\$12,000 due on or before August 17, 2009), the Company has the option to explore for and potentially develop and mine metallurgical coal on the Carter Land Company's 2,600 acre privately owned property, located three miles south of the town of laeger, in southern West Virginia, USA.
+The Company, through its 100% owned U.S. subsidiary, Endurance Resources Inc., signed a Property Option Agreement with The Carter Land Company, whereby in consideration of US\$24,000 (paid), the Company has the option to explore for and potentially develop and mine metallurgical coal on The Carter Land Company's 2,600 acre privately owned property, located three miles south of the town of laeger, in southern West Virginia, USA.
 The Option provides the Company a one year period in which to explore for and potentially define resources on the large property, at which point it may execute a five year mining lease, automatically renewable for an additional five years, in which to commence mining commercially viable coal deposits.
 Terms of the lease are an annual Advance Royalty Payment of US\$24,000, credited against a royalty payable to the Lessor, of five percent (5%) of the average gross selling price per net ton of coal mined from underground and eight percent (8%) on coal mined from open pit operations.
 A Finder's Fee is payable to individuals who identified the project and assisted in securing the Option to Lease Agreement.
-The fee is payable in two tranches, 200,000 shares (200,000 shares issued at a value of \$5,000) upon acceptance by the TSX Venture Exchange of the transaction, and the remaining 200,000 shares upon execution of the Lease Agreement
+The fee is payable in two tranches, 200,000 shares issued at a value of \$5,000 upon acceptance by the TSX Venture Exchange of the transaction, and the remaining 200,000 shares upon execution of the Lease Agreement.